Best Alternatives to Page Designer for Airtable in 2026

 Restricted output and sharing options

-Page Designer was built for printing.
-You could export a PDF, but that was about it.
-There was no option to automatically attach the document to the Airtable record, email it to someone, or save it to Google Drive.
+Page Designer was built for printing, so you could only export a PDF.
+There was no way to automatically attach the document to a record, email it, or save it to cloud storage.
+This created hours of manual work for simple tasks like sending an invoice.

 If you wanted to send an invoice to a client, you'd export the PDF, open your email, attach the file, and send it manually.
 Multiply that by your client list, and you're spending hours on a task that could take seconds.